Vehicle registration plates of Hungary: U.S. Forces in Hungary plates (Pápa Air Base)

+Example: HAW-123 - HAW standing for Heavy Airlift Wing, the NATO unit operating out of Pápa.

+These plates usually appear with white background and black characters, similar to standard Hungarian plates but without the EU blue band and sometimes feature a small NATO flag or base-related sticker for identification purposes on the windshield rather than the plate itself.

+12 nations are part of the Heavy Airlift Wing and personnel from several other countries support the program.
+Other than the United States, these nations are all in Europe, so personnel and their families often drive their vehicles from their home countries to use in Pápa for several years without registering them in Hungary.
+All of these countries' license plates can be seen around Pápa as well as Hungarian diplomatic plates for NATO support staff.

 Police and customs

 It starts with R, next to one letter and four numerals.
 Most common for police is RB, but nowadays plates from the normal series are generally used.
 Letters seen in use: A (cars), B (cars), F (trucks), K (motorcycles).
-RR 00-01 to 49-99 is used by law enforcement and RR 50-00 to 99-99 is used by National Tax and Customs Administration.
+RR 00–01 to 49-99 is used by law enforcement and RR 50–00 to 99-99 is used by National Tax and Customs Administration.

 Ambulance

 Ambulance vehicles’ plates start with MA, then four numbers.
 This type was introduced in 2006, before that normal plates were in use.

 Motorsport

 Vehicles used for motorsport purposes can ask for SP plates since October, 2012.
 The format is same as the others above.
 No euroband version.
 This plate cannot be used to drive in regular traffic on an everyday basis.
-SP plates will be replaced with general temporary I plates according to a Ordinance, accepted in 2019.
+SP plates will be replaced with general temporary I plates according to an Ordinance, accepted in 2019.
 Date of introduction was moved from Jan, 2021 to Jul, 2022.